For latest PDF version, see here.

 Programming Languages and Software:

-Logo and Promotional Materials Re-design, Ethnic Studies Program, Winona State University, Fall 2017
+- Logo and Promotional Materials Design, Ethnic Studies Program, Winona State University, 2017-2018

-American Studies Association, Cultural Studies Association, National Women’s Studies Association, Fembot Collective, Transgender Studies Association, Phi Beta Kappa
+National Women’s Studies Association, Fembot Collective, Association of Internet Researchers, Transgender Studies Association, Phi Beta Kappa